* This is the Professional Version. *

 Therapeutic paracentesis is an alternative.
 Removal of 4 L/day is safe; many clinicians infuse IV salt-poor albumin (about 40 g/paracentesis) at about the same time to prevent intravascular volume depletion.
 Even single total paracentesis may be safe.
 Therapeutic paracentesis shortens the hospital stay with relatively little risk of electrolyte imbalance or renal failure; nevertheless, patients require ongoing diuretics and tend to reaccumulate fluid more rapidly than those treated without paracentesis.

-(See also the American Association for the Study of Liver Disease’s practice guideline The Role of TIPS in the Management of Portal Hypertension .)
+(See also the American Association for the Study of Liver Disease’s practice guideline The Role of Transjugular Intrahepatic Portosystemic Shunt (TIPS) in the Management of Portal Hypertension: Update 2009 .)

 Ascites is free fluid in the abdominal cavity, usually caused by portal hypertension and sometimes by other hepatic or nonhepatic conditions.

-Moderate amounts of fluid can increase abdominal girth and cause weight gain, and massive amounts can cause abdominal distension, pressure, and dyspnea; signs may be absent if fluid accumulation is < 1500 mL.
+Moderate amounts of fluid can increase abdominal girth and cause weight gain, and massive amounts can cause abdominal distention, pressure, and dyspnea; signs may be absent if fluid accumulation is < 1500 mL.

 Unless the diagnosis is obvious, confirm the presence of ascites using ultrasonography or CT.